 - Reformed, but Rejected:

-- By episode's end, when the remaining six League members discuss Hawkgirl's fate, it's clear that Wonder Woman hasn't forgiven Hawkgirl and may never do so.
-This remains even she returns to the team until Hawkgirl aids Wonder Woman during a trip through the Underworld.
+- By episode's end, when the remaining six League members discuss Hawkgirl's fate, it's clear that Wonder Woman hasn't forgiven Shayera and may never do so.
+This remains even she returns to the team until Shayera aids Wonder Woman during a trip through the Underworld.

 - We can infer that Batman also voted to dismiss her, given that John recused himself, Wally and J'onn took Shayera's side during the debate, and Superman broke the tie in Hawkgirl's favor.

-- Secret Secret-Keeper: Batman reveals he already knew who Flash was.
+- Secret Secret-Keeper: Batman reveals he already knew the identities of the League.

 - Selective Obliviousness: Kragger proposes to Hro that they mind-scan Shayera when he believes living on Earth compromised her, but Hro refuses to put his fiancé through that.
 Even when it's becoming clear to him that she has feelings for John and is against destroying Earth, he doesn't want to believe his beloved would be a traitor.
 But only when Kragger exposed her to Hro and other Thanagarians for aiding the Justice League, was Hro forced to have her arrested and placed into custody.